How To Conceal Dark Circles With 4 Simple Steps

 Noone wants creases from their concealer

 If you don’t apply the concealer correctly, you will end up with more prominent looking raccoon eyes.
 Trust me, I have tried methods out there before only to end up with my dark circles looking WORSE!!
 You were able to notice the difference between where the concealer was applied versus not, and it just looked unflattering.
-No worries though, I will share with you my tested tips on how to perfect your concealer application no matter how bad those under eye circles may be.
+No worries though, I will share with you my favorite tips on how to perfect your concealer application.
+P.S.
+I always used this technique when I was a makeup artist ☺️.

 Step 1: Find a nice eye cream/balm